Ravenstine/skillex/README.md

   speak: Congratulations!
 You've successuflly run your first skill with pills.
 ```

-Before we continue, build your schema by running `node compiler.js`.
+Before we continue, build your schema by running `bin/build-schema`.
 This will write a JSON file to the `schemas/` directory.

 Now it's time to run the Bespoken Tools proxy server: